 How Louisiana Law Deals with Auto Accidents

 Louisiana requires all drivers to carry a minimum amount of auto insurance coverage: $15,000 per bodily injury or death to one person, $30,000 for two or more people, and $25,000 for property damage.
-The law also prevents accident victims from filing a lawsuit to recover the first $15,000 in personal injury or $25,000 in property damage if they lack insurance themselves.
+Effective August 1, 2025, an update to the state's "No Pay, No Play" law prevents an uninsured driver from recovering the first $100,000 of their personal injury and property damage claims.

 More importantly, Louisiana follows a fault-based rule for accident liability.
-What this means is that the victim must prove in court that the other driver caused the accident through some sort of negligent act.
-This can be anything from failing to obey a traffic sign–i.e., running a red light–to drunk driving.
-Basically, any action that deviates from the normally accepted duty of care to safely operate a motor vehicle may form the basis for a personal injury claim.
+This means the victim must prove in court that the other driver caused the accident through negligent acts, such as failing to obey traffic signs (e.g., running a red light) or drunk driving.
+Any action that deviates from the accepted duty of care in operating a motor vehicle can form the basis for a personal injury claim.

 But what if the other driver tries to blame you for the accident?
-In that scenario, Louisiana follows a “pure comparative fault” rule.
-This means a judge or jury will need to assess the relative liability of all of the parties involved in the accident.
-If you are found partially at-fault, your ability to recover monetary damages from the negligent driver is reduced accordingly.
-In other words, if the court decides you were 10 percent responsible for the accident, your damages award is reduced by 10 percent.
+In that case, Louisiana follows a 51% comparative fault rule.
+This means a judge or jury will assess the relative liability of all parties involved.
+If you are found partially at fault, your recovery will be reduced by your percentage of fault.
+For example, if the court determines you were 10% responsible for the accident, your damages award will be reduced by 10%.
+If you're found 51% or more at fault, you cannot recover any damages.

 Rice & Kendig Is Here for You